 1. Milk Diet

 The chief therapeutic agent needed for the treatment of tuberculosis is calcium.
 Milk is the richest food source for the supply of organic calcium to the body and should be taken liberally.
 In fact, an exclusive milk diet is considered highly valuable in tuberculosis.
 However, a preparatory fast for three days, consisting of raw juices, preferably, orange juice, is essential before the milk diet is begun.
 The procedure is to take half a glass of orange juice diluted with an equal quantity of water every two hours from 8 a.m. to 8 p.m.
 For the full milk diet, the patient should have a glass of milk every two hours from 8 a.m. to 8 p.m. on the first day, followed by a glass and a half every hour on the second day.
 Thereafter, the quantity can be gradually increased until the patient takes a glass every half an hour.
-Usually, six litres of milk should be taken every day.
-In the case of women, five litres should be sufficient Raw milk, that is, milk which has not been pasteurised, produces the best results, provided it is clean and pure.
+Usually, six liters of milk should be taken every day.
+In the case of women, five liters should be sufficient raw milk, that is, milk which has not been pasteurized, produces the best results, provided it is clean and pure.
 Milk should be kept cool and away from dust, flies, odours, and sunlight It should be gently stirred before use to ensure an even distribution of cream.
 It should be sipped very slowly so as to be thoroughly mixed with saliva which dilutes it and, to a great extent, promotes its digestion.
 Nearly eight to six weeks of a full milk diet is necessary for the success of the treatment A considerable amount of rest is necessary with a milk diet and the patient should lie down for about two hours twice a day.

 2. Custard Apple